 - Constantly remind yourself that all things take time.

-- be stronger than everything that is holding you in once place when you are ready to move on.
+- Be stronger than everything that is holding you in one place when you are ready to move on to another.